bgianfo/bgianfo.github.io/_posts/2020-08-09-debugging-python-in-windbg.md

 ## Background

-At my day job I was working on a problem where I had to dig into the internals of the Python runtime running on Windows.
-While I was working on this I learned a few tips and tricks that might come in handy for someone else.
+At work I was debugging and issue where I had to dig into the internals of the Python runtime running on Windows.
+Along the way I learned a few tips and tricks that might come in handy for someone else.
+So I figured I'd do a quick little write up to share the knowledge.
 To start you'll want to debug python with the windows system debugger: [WinDbg](https://docs.microsoft.com/en-us/windows-hardware/drivers/debugger/getting-started-with-windbg).
 Debugging runtime like Python is convenient in Visual Studio, but in the end it's not as powerful and features available in WinDbg will make things a lot easier.